sujithkani/ttsky25a-tinyQV/docs/info.md

 * Set clock low
 * Start clocking normally

-Based on the observed latencies from tt3p5 testing, at the target 64MHz clock a read latency of 2 or 3 is likely required.
-The maximum supported latency is currently 3, but should get up to 5 to have a chance at running at faster clock speeds.
+Based on the observed latencies from tt06 testing, at the target 64MHz clock a read latency of 2 is required.
+The maximum supported latency is currently 3.

 The above should all be handled by some MicroPython scripts for the RP2040 on the TT demo PC.